-THE STATE OF Yivginia COUNTY OF Albemarle •
+THE STATE O OF Texas 8 COUNTY OF Harris § §

-BEFORE ME, the undersigned authority, on this day personally appeared Mark Goodwin who swore an oath that the following facts are true:
+BEFORE ME, the undersigned authority, on this day personally appeared Todd Kerschbaum who swore an oath that the following facts are true:

-- My name is Mark Goodwin.
-I am the Chief Executive Officer of Apex Clean Energy Holdings, LLC and the highest-ranking officer with binding authority over Cotton Plains Wind I, LLC ("Cotton Plains Wind").
-I am over 18 years of age, of sound mind, and competent and authorized to make this affidavit on behalf of Cotton Plains Wind.
+- 1. My name is Todd Kerschbaum I am the Vice President of JERA Renewables N.A., LLC, the Sole Member of El Sauz Ranch Wind, LLC ("El Sauz") and the highest-ranking officer with binding authority over El Sauz.
+I am over 18 years of age, of sound mind, and competent and authorized to make this affidavit on behalf of El Sauz.
 I have personal knowledge of the matters described herein. - 2.
-Apex Clean Energy Holdings, LLC is the sole member of Apex GCL, LLC.
-Apex GCL, LLC is the manager of the manager of the sole member of the manager of the sole member of Cotton Plains Wind. - 3.
-Cotton Plains Wind is registered with the Public Utility Commission of Texas as a power generation company.
-The Cotton Plains Wind facility is a wind generation facility. - 4.
-Cotton Plains Wind has in place an emergency operations plan (the "Plan") in accordance with 16 Texas Administrative Code ("TAC") § 25.53. - 5.
-The short window of time between adoption of the new rule and the April filing deadline did not allow all relevant operating personnel to receive training on the applicable contents and execution of the revised Plan.
-Cotton Plains Wind has a plan to ensure all relevant operating personnel will receive training on the applicable contents and execution of the revised Plan and will file a supplement in this docket once completed.
-Such personnel will be instructed to follow the applicable portions of the Plan except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency. - 6.
-The Plan has been reviewed and approved by the appropriate executives. - 7.
-Cotton Plains Wind generally performs at least one drill a year on its Plan.
-Cotton Plains Wind performed a drill consistent with 16 TAC § 25.53(f) in 2021.
-The April 2022 deadline to file new emergency operations plans did not allow for a 2022 drill to be conducted prior to this filing.
-Cotton Plains Wind has a plan to ensure a drill is conducted in 2022 and will fill a supplement in this docket upon completion of the drill. - 8.
-The Plan or an appropriate summary has been distributed to local jurisdictions as needed.
+El Sauz developed an Emergency Action Plan (the "Plan") in accordance with 16 Texas Administrative Code ("TAC") § 25.53.
+The Plan was approved on August 4, 2022. - 3.
+Concurrent with the filing of its Plan, El Sauz filed its application for registration with the Public Utility Commission of Texas as a power generation company.
+The El Sauz facility is a wind generation facility. - 4.
+Before commercial operations commence, all relevant operating personnel will have access to and will receive training on the Plan, and such personnel will be instructed to follow the Plan except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency. - 5.
+The Plan has been reviewed and approved by the appropriate executives. - 6.
+Per 16 TAC § 25.53(f), El Sauz plans to conduct a drill in 2022 and will file a supplement in this docket upon completion of the drill. - 7.
+The Plan or an appropriate summary has been distributed to local jurisdictions as needed. - 8.
+El Sauz maintains a business continuity plan that addresses returning to normal operations after disruptions caused by an incident. - 9.
+Before commercial operations commence, El Sauz emergency management personnel, who are designated to interact with local, state, and federal emergency management officials during emergency events, will be trained on the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management System ("NIMS") training.

-- 9. Cotton Plains Wind maintains a business continuity plan that addresses returning to normal operations after disruptions caused by an incident. - 10.
-The short window of time between adoption of the new rule and the April filing deadline also did not allow the Cotton Plains Wind emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events to be trained on the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management System training.
-Cotton Plains Wind has a plan to ensure this training is completed and will file a supplement in this docket once completed.
+10. El Sauz will file a supplement in this docket upon completion of training of relevant operating personnel on the Plan, its drill, and emergency management personnel NIMS training.